gts101/VSNotes/README.md

-# VSCode
+# VSNotes
 ## What?
-A VSCode extension that:
+VSNotes is a VSCode extension that:
-- parses simple markdown (md) files
+- parses simple markdown (.md) files
 - adds custom VSCode panels for:
     - ouline view with datestamps
     - actions view with sortable priority list